 A dial-in number is not listed on my meeting

-Important: This feature is currently available for meetings created by Google Workspace users.
+Important: Meet Global Dialing is available for meetings created by Google Workspace users.

 If a network transport timeout or firewall error is displayed, your group's network might not be configured for video calls and meetings.
 For example, a required UDP and TCP port might be blocked.